Bharat-Yadav-11/Bootcamp/readme.md

-# Bootcamp

-# 🚀 MERN Stack Full-Stack Developer Bootcamp
+# 🚀 MERN Stack Developer Bootcamp

 This repository contains the learning resources, code samples, and projects completed during the **MERN Stack Bootcamp** organized by our college.
 The bootcamp aimed to equip students with industry-ready **Full-Stack Development** skills using **MongoDB, Express.js, React.js, and Node.js**.